vineethgupthab/vineethgupthab.github.io/README.md

 using BERT encoding and cosine similarity.

 Extras
 - I am building a system using LLMs for students to optimize their resume according to a particular job description.
-The initial phase of it is developed and deployed [here](https://huggingface.co/spaces/vineethgupthab/job_description_and_resume_analyzer).
+The initial phase of it is developed and deployed on [huggingface spaces](https://huggingface.co/spaces/vineethgupthab/job_description_and_resume_analyzer).

 ## Contact